Blatko1/rayventure-preview/README.md

 An interactive preview of the RayVenture engine.
 A new build is published after each larger milestone reached in the RayVenture engine development.

-You can easily access the previews here:
+You can easily access the previews from [here](https://blatko1.github.io/rayventure-preview/).
- - [V1](/builds/v1/index.html) - Smooth 60 FPS on my machine at around 800x450 resolution,
- - > more coming soon

 Watch out when having open DevTools in Chrome as it dramatically decreases the performance.